apache/apisix-website/website/blog/2021/08/11/interview-TuZhengsong.md

 > I can submit code to the Apache Foundation's top projects!
 As a technical worker, that's a lot of technical confidence.

-Masatsu's first PR in the open source community was an enhancement type PR, which enabled Apache APISIX to support multi-port listening.
+Zhengsong's first PR in the open source community was an enhancement type PR, which enabled Apache APISIX to support multi-port listening.

 - issue: https://github.com/apache/apisix/issues/1195
 - PR: https://github.com/apache/apisix/pull/2409

 This feature is needed by Masatsu and has been mentioned in the issue area for a long time, but for some reason it has been unclaimed.
-Before that, Masamatsu happened to know something about this, so he thought, "I can propose a PR to Apache APISIX to fix this problem.
+Before that, Zhengsong happened to know something about this, so he thought, "I can propose a PR to Apache APISIX to fix this problem.
 "So he volunteered to have the issue assigned to him in the issue.

 He says, "I had a strong urge to get involved in the community, and then I looked at the Apache APISIX community's Beginner's Guide and was as excited to get involved as if I were coming out of the Beginner's Village with a weapon."